Map Collections and Online Map Catalogues

 British Museum.
 Online catalogue of its collections including prints, drawings and views.
 Note that the catalogue is not yet complete.
 Includes images of some items.

 Cambridge University Library.
 One of the six Legal Deposit Libraries. iDiscover is the Library's online catalogue.
-Click here for tips on searching iDiscover for maps and atlases and here for more information on the Map Department collections.
-[When iDiscover is unavailable use Library Hub Discover where you can limit your search to University of Cambridge Libraries by clicking on 'More search options' and selecting 'University of Cambridge Libraries' from the 'Library' section].
+Tips on searching iDiscover for maps and atlases.
+More information on the Map Department collections.
+[If iDiscover is unavailable use Library Hub Discover where you can limit your search to University of Cambridge Libraries by clicking on 'More search options' and selecting 'University of Cambridge Libraries' from the 'Library' section].

 Cartesius Project.
 Search for maps digitised by various institutions in Belgium - city scapes, aerial photos, orthophotos, sketches and drawings.
 More information available here